 When ready to use, simply spray the solution onto the stain, working it in with a toothbrush for maximum benefit.
 Allow the stain remover to sit on the garment for at minimum of one hour and then launder according to the washing instructions.

 I grabbed an old t-shirt and applied ketchup, mustard, canola oil, spaghetti sauce, ink, & red Kool-Aid.
 I allowed the stains to set in for 1 hour.
 As you will notice, I have two blobs of stain on the shirt because I applied the stain remover to one side and not the other, so we could see what you’d get with laundry detergent alone.

-Without the stain remover, I can still see everything except the Kool-Aid, which came out the first round.
-With the Stain Remover applied, I will admit, I do still see faint mustard and ink, but I’m pretty impressed with the results, and to be honest, I wasn’t sure a store-bought brand would do any better, but I thought I’d check it out.
-I went through the exact same process with Shout Stain Remover (applied stains & let them sit for one hour, sprayed on Shout & waited 30 minutes, washed, applied Shout again and scrubbed in with toothbrush, waited 1 hour, washed again.)
-Here are the results of Shout vs. the DIY Stain Remover:
+Without the stain remover, I can still see everything except the Kool-Aid.
+With the stain remover applied, I will admit, I do still see faint mustard and ink stains, but I’m pretty impressed with the results.
+To be honest, I wasn’t sure a store-bought brand would do any better, but I thought I’d check it out.
+I went through the exact same process with a name-brand store-bought Stain Remover: I applied the items for staining and let them sit for one hour.
+I then sprayed on the name-brand stain remover and scrubbed it in with toothbrush, waited 1 hour, and washed.

-I can still see mustard with Shout, but I’d say Shout performed slightly better on this stain.
-However, Shout hardly got the ink out at all, and the DIY Stain Remover got it almost all the way out.
-As for the other stains, I think both stain removers were able to perform equally well.
+I can still see mustard with the store-bought version, but I’d say it performed slightly better than our DIY version on that stain.
+However our name-brand stain remover hardly got the ink out at all, and the DIY Stain Remover got it almost all the way out.
+As for the other stains, I think both stain removers performed equally well.
 I’m going to stick with the DIY stain remover myself, especially for ink stains!